 For makers · TPU-ready · Parametric STL

-Ergono3D helps makers create adjustable 3D printed insole files from guided inputs.
+Ergono3D helps makers design 3D printed custom insoles and 3D printed shoe inserts from guided inputs.
 Set the fit, tune support zones, export an STL, print it in TPU, then refine the next version from real wear feedback.

 Material path TPU-ready geometry for flexible functional prints